devcer/hydrator/README.md

 ## About this extension

-Do you miss drinking water while working on your system?
+Do you miss drinking water while working on your computer?
 Need a friend who can remind you to drink water periodically?

 Here comes Hydrator - your friend who will help you in staying hydrated